 - Use your straw to help get it down quickly.

-- While you are drinking the solution, remember that a study showed that 86% of people rated the taste “acceptable” or “satisfactory.”
+- While you are drinking the solution, remember that a study showed that 86 percent of people rated the taste “acceptable” or “satisfactory.”

 - Staying hydrated can improve your recovery time from the colonoscopy.